Mordialloc railway station

-Mordialloc railway station is located on the Frankston line in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Mordialloc, and it opened on 19 December 1881.
+Mordialloc railway station is a commuter railway station on the Frankston line, which is part of the Melbourne railway network.
+It serves the south-eastern suburb of Mordialloc, in Melbourne, Victoria, Australia.
+Mordialloc station is a ground level premium station, featuring two side platforms.
+It opened on 19 December 1881.

-Stabling facilities are located at the Frankston (Down) end of the station, whilst a third track is located through the middle of station, normally only used by Qube's Long Island steel freight train, and trains shunting into the yard.
-A pedestrian underpass is located at the Up end of the station.
+Stabling facilities are located at the Frankston (down) end of the station, whilst a third track is located through the middle of station, normally only used by Qube's Long Island steel freight train, and trains shunting into the yard.
+A pedestrian underpass is located at the up end of the station.